Destination: Tioman Island, Malaysia

 HOW IS THE FOOD?

 Our food is great!
-Under the guidance of your leaders, cook groups made up of 3 or 4 participants choose meals from the Wild Traveler Cookbook or cook up a favorite recipe from home.
+You choose the meals with your cook group (made up of 3 or 4 participants).
+You and your group can choose from the Wild Traveler Cookbook or cook up a favorite recipe from home.
 You and your cook group shop at grocery stores and farmers markets.
 Our meals are nutritionally balanced, plentiful, tasty, and offer plenty of options.
 We will have snacks available throughout each day.
 We have no problem accommodating vegetarian diets.
 Any other dietary restrictions need to be approved by our office staff prior to your trip.

 HOW DO WE TRAVEL?